-Last month we wrote about buying the land to build on in Australia, and discovered that it’s easier than you might imagine.
-So now you’ve got the perfect plot and evicted the wildlife, how do you go about getting your home-of-a-lifetime not only designed, but approved by the authorities too?
-We’re going to meet some architects….
+You’ve got the perfect plot of land, so how do you go about getting your home-of-a-lifetime not only designed, but approved by the authorities too?
+We’re going to meet some architects…

 Finding an architect